Last updated: 1 Nov 2018

 Metaphysical Compositionality(Added 19 Sep 2018)

 This sub-section is a place-holder.
-It has just struck me that in many of the examples of compositionality in biology and in computing, new kinds of entity come into existence for the first time (at least on this planet), including new kinds of virtual machinery, about which we have known only since about the mid-20th century, although evolution used a much earlier discovery.
+It has just struck me that in many of the examples of compositionality in biology and in computing, new kinds of entity come into existence for the first time (at least on this planet), including new kinds of virtual machinery, about which we have known only since about the mid-20th century, although evolution discovered and used the powers of virtual machines, including virtual machines implemented on neural and sub-neural mechanisms, much earlier.

 It is common to think that virtual machines are in some sense "merely" complex physical machines thought about in a useful short-hand way.
 That dismissive view is based on a failure to understand the extent to which virtual machines can introduce new types of entity, whose description requires new concepts that cannot be defined in terms of the concepts of physics, even though all their instances are implemented in the physical world (Sloman(2013,ff)).